informalsystems/hermes/docs/spec/relayer/Data-Requirements.md

 Queries the client in order to fetch client and consensus states.

+The requests that Hermes makes to this endpoint are:

+- QueryClientStatesRequest: Requests all client states associated with the chain.
+- QueryConsensusStateHeightsRequest: Requests all the consensus state heights associated with a specified client.
+- QueryConsensusStatesRequest: Requests all the consensus states associated with a specified client.

 ### `ibc.core.connection.v1.QueryClient`

 Queries the connection in order to fetch connection data and connected clients.